Derringer: Sharps Deringer

 One of the more common deringers found in the Old West were the Sharps deringers.
 They are four-barrel, single-action pepperboxes with revolving firing pins.
 They come in .22, .30 and .32 rimfire, and their four barrels slide forward to load and unload.
 First patented in 1849, they were not made until 1859, when Sharps patented a practical derringer design.
 These first model deringers have brass frames and fired the recently introduced .22 Rimfire metallic cartridges.
 The second model was a .30 Rimfire deringer.
 The third model deringer was a .32 Rimfire, with an iron frame, and the barrel release was moved from under the frame to the left side of the frame.
 The fourth model deringer was also a .32 Rimfire, with a new "birdshead" grip and slightly shorter barrels, otherwise, it was virtually identical to the third model.
 Production of these little pistols came to an end with the death of Christian Sharps in 1874.

 Remington Deringers

 Remington Arms manufactured more than 150,000 Model 95 over-under double-barreled derringers, also called the Model 95 Double Deringer, from 1866 until the end of their production in 1935.
 The gun was made only in .41 rimfire.
 The Remington derringer design doubled the capacity while maintaining a compact size, by adding a second barrel on top of the first and pivoting the barrels upward to reload.
 Each barrel chambered one round, and a cam on the hammer alternated between the top and bottom barrels.
 There were four models with several variations.
-The .41 Short bullet moved very slowly, at about 425 ft/s, around half the speed of a modern .45 ACP but later testing with modern chronographs has revealed that original ammunition gave velocities between 6-700 F/S. This is significantly faster than originally thought back in the '60 when early chronographs were used to make the prior tests.
+The .41 Short bullet moved very slowly, at about 425 ft/s, around half the speed of a modern .45 ACP.